-In total, 90 of the world's largest food companies were included in the 2015 Benchmark.
+In total, 99 of the world's largest food companies were included in the 2016 Benchmark.
 A full list is presented in Table 2.
 These companies were broadly spread across the three food industry subsectors (see Table 3).
-The universe of companies is global although it continues to be weighted towards European companies.
-In total, the 2015 Benchmark covered 58 European companies, 23 American companies, three Brazilian companies, three Australasian companies, two Canadian companies and one Chinese company.
+The universe of companies is global although it is weighted towards North American and European companies.
+In total, the 2016 Benchmark covered 18 UK, 40 European companies, 28 American companies, four Chinese companies, three Brazilian companies, three Australasian companies, two Canadian companies and one Thai company.